-Table 7.
+Table 8.
 Schedule of Studies to Identify Critical Habitat

-Description of Activity Rationale Timeline Terrestrial Critical Habitat Assemble additional data to identify suitable nesting habitat outside of the current geographic location.
+Description of Activity Rationale Timeline Terrestrial Critical Habitat Assemble additional data to identify suitable nesting habitat outside of the current geographic location (e.g., nest sites for Haida Gwaii; nest site records and habitat suitability data for the Alaska Border region; and fine-scale suitable habitat outside currently mapped areas).
 The current geographic location likely does not include all suitable nesting habitat.
 This information would be used to identify additional nesting critical habitat in the context of the population and distribution objectives.
-2014-2018 Marine Critical Habitat Identify and map foraging areas, moulting areas, and large breeding and wintering concentrations at important marine locations in B.C.
+2014-2015 Marine Critical Habitat Identify and map foraging areas, moulting areas, and large breeding and wintering concentrations at important marine locations in B.C.
 Ensure critical habitat is identified to support all life stages and to fully meet population and distribution objectives.
 Currently only habitat used by breeding adults has been studied intensively in B.C.
-2014-2018 Identify habitat needs for newly- fledged juvenile Marbled Murrelets.
+A partial identification of marine critical habitat will be completed by March 31, 2015 2014-2018 Identify habitat needs for newly- fledged juvenile Marbled Murrelets.
 Critical habitat is needed to support all life stages.
 Habitat used by juveniles is known to differ slightly from that used by after-hatch-year birds (Wong et al. 2008).
 2014-2018 Study and model marine biophysical parameters that will reliably predict and map preferred marine foraging areas in B.C.
 Past studies appear to be too coarse-scale (Yen et al. 2004) or untested at large scales (Ronconi 2008) to be reliable across the coast.
-2014-2018 Delineate the spatial distribution of marine habitat required to meet long-term population and distribution objectives (may be proposed as critical habitat if applicable).
+2014-2018 Delineate the spatial distribution of marine habitat required to meet long term population and distribution objectives (may be proposed as critical habitat if applicable).
 Marbled Murrelets spend most of their lives at sea.
-Identification of marine critical habitat is needed to support nesting critical to ensure long-term population stability.
+Identification of marine critical habitat is needed to support nesting critical to ensure long term population stability.
 2014-2020